 It is also our goal to educate you about the food in your box.
 Our weekly newsletters will list what‘s in the

 boxes that week, then all the New Stuff will be underneath.
 Each new item will be explained, nutritional details

 given, storage information, and at least one recipe that uses it.

 As part of our educational goal, we want to show you that even imperfect produce is perfectly edible.
 Think of our farm as if it were your own garden, the plants as if they were raised from seed and planted with your own hands.
-When your green beans produce a few crooked ones among the straight, you don’t throw them on the ground, you eat them, firstly because you like green beans, secondly because you planted, watered, weeded and picked them with your own hands and know how much work that is.
-Lastly, you prove to yourself that the crooked beans taste just as good as the straight ones.
+When your green beans produce a few crooked ones among the straight, or a carrot has 2 roots instead of 1, you don’t throw them on the ground, you eat them proving to yourself that the crooked beans and double carrot taste just as good as the straight ones.
 So, when you get tomatoes that are a bit dented because they grew next to a branch, or a pepper that makes a right turn because it grew too close to the ground, you remain unfazed, because now you know that tomato and that pepper will taste just as good as one that is perfectly formed.
 Mother Nature does not give us 100% perfect vegetables, farmers sort what Mother Nature gives us into categories.
 We give you more categories than you’ll find in the supermarket because there is nothing wrong with some of them.
 Waste not, want not.

 Most vegetables should go into a plastic bag and into your refrigerator ASAP—but not all.
 We give you tips on storage in the weekly newsletters.

 It also helps to pick up your CSA box during regular pickup site hours, and get it home ASAP, especially if it’s very hot or very cold outside.

 If you feel that any of the items you receive are not lasting a reasonable amount of time, please contact us.
 We can help with storage tips, and replacement, if necessary.
 We want you to be happy with your produce.